 Costco Close: 1164 N Montana Street, Kennewick 99336 Home For Sale | $390,000 | MLS# 257181

 Gorgeous 3 BR 2 BA superior built Septan Home in Fountain Hills!
 Beautiful hardwood entry leading into an expansive Great room!
 Fantastic open floor plan!
 Huge kitchen with hardwood flooring and gorgeous counters!
 Spacious nook with access to the outside covered porch!
 Gigantic master bedroom includes a private, tiled master bath with his and her sinks and an enormous walk-in closet!
 Seconds away from shopping, schools, and entertainment!
 Quiet and classy neighborhood.
 Full landscaping in front and back yards.
 Call or text Colleen at 509.438.9344 for more information.
-THIS HOME IS UNDER CONTRACT BUT ACCEPTING BACKUP OFFERS.
+THIS HOME IS NOW CLOSED.

 Virtual Tours Best Viewed Full Screen: